 Is AI visibility the same as ranking?

-No, they measure different things.
+No, they’re different metrics.
 Ranking is one part of discovery.
 AI visibility asks whether your brand or page appears in the generated answer experience itself, not just in the list of results beside it.

 What are the four metrics for measuring AI visibility?

 The four standard metrics are mentions (brand named without a link), citations (linked reference inside the answer), position (how prominently the brand appears) and sentiment (positive, neutral or negative framing).
-Tracking all four gives a more complete picture than click data alone.
+Tracking all four’ll give you a more complete picture than click data alone.

 Can you measure AI visibility directly?